Brain-WP/BrainFaker/README.md

 - **all** the `WP_Error` public methods;

-Fake `WP_Error` instances are the only mocked objects created by Brain Faker whose properties are not "filled" randomly, but that are *completely* mocked, so the can basically used as WordPress objects.
+Fake `WP_Error` instances are the only mocked objects created by Brain Faker whose properties are not "filled" randomly, but that are *completely* mocked, so they can be used as WordPress objects.

 Imagine some WordPress code that looks like this: